MonoGame/MonoGame/Documentation/articles/getting_started/2_creating_a_new_project_vs.md

 ![New Template](~/images/getting_started/vswin-mg-new-2.png)

 Next, type in a name for your project.
-For this tutorial, **Pong** will be used (*note*  project names cannot contain spaces).
+For this tutorial, **Pong** will be used (note: project names cannot contain spaces).
 After you've entered the name, click on the **...** button next to the Location text field and choose a directory to contain your project.
 Finally, click **OK** to create the project.

 ![Project Name](~/images/getting_started/vswin-mg-new-3.png)